 The directors are defined as the members of the Board of Management, the former Interim Director/Current Chief Executive and any other person reporting directly to the former Interim Director/Current Chief Executive.
 The Chief Executive is remunerated by Cairn Housing Association Limited.
-No directors or members of the Board of Management received emoluments (excluding pension contributions) greater than £60,000 (2018: only the interim director).
-No emoluments were paid to any member of the Board of Management during the year (2018: £nil).
+No directors or members of the Board of Management received emoluments (excluding pension contributions) greater than £60,000 (2019: none).
+No emoluments were paid to any member of the Board of Management during the year (2019: £nil).